Aegil/csc-user-guide/docs/apps/geoconda.md

     Cartesian plane.
 -   [scikit-learn] - machine learning for Python.
 -   [skimage] -  algorithms for image processing.</span>
--   [SQLAlchemy] for working with spatial databases, primarly PostGIS.
 -   [xarray](http://xarray.pydata.org) - for multidimensional raster data
 -   And many more, for retrieving the full list in Puhti use:
     `list-packages`